Exercise (Exertion) Headache

 Exercise or exertion headache may be triggered by any strenuous exertion or physical activity such as:4

 - Playing tennis

 Diagnosing exertion headache

-- A pulsating or throbbing headache
+- A pulsing or throbbing headache

-There is much discussion over whether or not exercise helps or hinders those with migraine.
-In the 2018 Migraine In America survey, respondents were asked “What else, if anything, do you use on a regular basis to treat migraine and/or its symptoms?”
-Out of the 4,356 respondents, 8 out of 10 reported using alternative therapies, including forms of exercise, as part of their migraine treatment.
+There is much discussion over whether or not exercise helps or hurts those with migraine.
+In the 2018 Migraine In America survey, people were asked “What else, if anything, do you use on a regular basis to treat migraine and/or its symptoms?”
+Out of more than 4,000 respondents, 8 out of 10 said they used alternative therapies, including forms of exercise, to treat their migraine.